Speakers

 Chair in Education

-In his career, Prof. Clarke has taught in schools at all levels, from early years to secondary, and has taught and researched at universities in Scotland, England, Australia, Hong Kong and the United Arab Emirates.
+In his career, Prof. Clarke has taught in schools at all levels, from early years to secondary, and has taught and researched at universities in Scotland, England, Australia, Hong Kong, and the United Arab Emirates.
 His research draws on a range of interdisciplinary fields, including social, political, and psychoanalytic theories, and focuses on developing critical analyses of educational policy and politics, with particular emphasis on how policy shapes the professional work and identities of teachers.
 Recent books include Education and the fantasies of neoliberalism: Policy, politics and psychoanalysis (Routledge, 2022), Lacan and education policy: The other side of education (Bloomsbury, 2019) and Teacher education and the political: The power of negative thinking (Routledge, 2017).

 Sonja Kosunen